 Following the requirements and guidelines as established by the New Jersey Department of Health, and the directives given through executive orders by the Governor in conjunction with health officials and guidance from the CDC, the Nutley Board of Education adopted Board Policy 1648.

-This policy includes the daily screening procedures for symptoms and history of exposure for all students and employees upon arrival at school or work.
-These screening procedures will continue through the end of the 2020-2021 school year.
-This includes completion of the daily electronic screening tool for each student, faculty and staff member to confirm that all are free of COVID-19 symptoms.
-Staff must visually check students for symptoms upon arrival, including temperature checks, before entry to the buildings.
-Individuals with a temperature reading of 100 degrees or more will be excluded from entering any district space.
+A pre-screening tool will be available to families in Real Time through the Parent Portal.
+This must be completed prior to entry to school on September 7 and approximately monthly until no longer required by health and safety conditions.
+This tool includes information to help families identify and confirm that students and family members are free of COVID-19 symptoms.
+Individuals with a temperature reading of 100 degrees or more must be kept home from school.
+Staff must visually check students for symptoms upon school arrival.
+There will no longer be temperature checks before entry to the buildings.
 The results are documented when signs/symptoms of COVID-19 are observed.